How Stress Wrecks Your Brain (and How Yoga and Meditation Can Restore Brain Health)

 Yoga and meditation cultivate mindfulness and emotional balance so you better handle life’s challenges with grace and calm.
 Instead of being overwhelmed by stress or negative emotions, you’ll develop a steady, resilient mind that can face difficulties with confidence.

-How Meditations Optimizes the Brain
+How Meditation Optimizes the Brain

 Progressive Journey to Resilience: From Repair to Growth